CodingCult/sea-island/STORY.md

 they see richmond flag, celias like "i wonder what that flag is for"

 wynn leads her to airport, saying this is where i was going, i wanted to go to paris. hey, hop in my bag!
-(celia peeks out of wynn's bag :D)
+(celia peeks out of wynn's bag :D) and and the turtle in the waterbottle holder if the user got one

 last cutscene is them lookign out the window at the stars